stridecolossus/JOVE/doc/blog/part 3 - cube demo/vertex.buffers.md

 If all goes well we should see the same triangle.
 A good test is to change one of the vertex positions and/or colours to make sure we are using the new functionality and shader.

+---

 # Summary

-In this chapter we implemented vertex domain objects and a vertex buffer to transfer the triangle 'model' from the application to the hardware.
+In this chapter we:

+- Created new vertex domain objects and the vertex buffer object to transfer the triangle 'model' from the application to the hardware.

+- Completed the builder for the vertex input pipeline stage.

+- Implemented a first-cut memory allocator.